1. Gautama Buddha was born in __________.

 Explanation: Shankaracharya’s Advaita Vedanta adopted concepts like maya and non-dualism, reducing Buddhism’s distinctiveness.

-82. The Bhakti movement contributed to Buddhism’s decline because:
+82. The Bhakti movement contributed to Buddhism’s decline because__________.

 A) It rejected image worship